 How much is SR-22 insurance in Iowa?

-The average cost of car insurance in Iowa is $1,772 per year for full coverage with an SR-22, which is $321 lower than the national average of $2,093 a year.
-However, if you have a DUI on your record, the average annual premium in Iowa jumps to $2,725 for full coverage.
+The cost of car insurance in Iowa is $1,772 per year for full coverage with an SR-22, which is $321 lower than the national average of $2,093 annually.
+However, having a DUI on your driving record can significantly increase your premium to an average of $2,725 per year for full coverage.

 How much is SR-22 insurance per month in Iowa?